-Buy-to-let mortgages have had their fair share of news coverage since the three percent stamp duty increase and cessation of tax relief.
-But for the savvy buyer, a buy-to-let mortgage still presents itself as an opportunity for a shrewd investment that will grow in value while achieving regular rental income.
+Buy-to-let mortgages have had their fair share of news coverage since the three percent stamp duty increase and cessation of tax relief in 2016.
+But for many, the opportunity to earn a monthly rental income and see the property’s value increase over time is tempting.

 What is a buy-to-let mortgage?

-The minimum deposit for a buy-to-let is often around 25 percent.
-Most applicants choose an interest-only mortgage, where they pay the interest monthly.
+The minimum deposit for a buy-to-let is often around 20 per cent.
+Most applicants choose an interest-only mortgage, where they pay the interest but not the amount borrowed.
 Only paying the interest in this way means a lower monthly repayment, which equates to more rental income.